After the Event

 If You Lose a Pet

-- Broward County Animal Care and Adoption officers and residents will bring many of the lost cats and dogs to Broward County shelters after a hurricane.
-The shelters are located at:
+- Broward County Animal Care and Adoption officers and residents will bring many of the lost cats and dogs to the Broward County shelter after a hurricane.
+The shelter is located at:

 1870 S.W.
 39th Street